 For example you can define a base class which provides certain logging functionality and this class is extended by another class which adds email notification to the functionality.

-Delegation is then you hand over the responsibility for a particular task to another class or method.
+Delegation is when you hand over the responsibility for a particular task to another class or method.

 If you need to use functionality in another class but you do not want to change that functionality then use delegation instead of inheritance.